Course Introduction to Programming

 */

-This means that in the example above, the computer has reserved three sequential positions capable of storing integers.
+When declaring a vector, the computer will reserve a set of sequential memory locations.
+This means that, in the example above, the computer has reserved three sequential positions capable of storing integers.

 Observations:

-The C-arrays are the same size from their declaration to the end of the program.
+- Vectors in C have the same size from their declaration until the end of the program.

 #include <stdio.h>